kingwilldabeast/dev-pals/README.md

 This is a social media platform that will allow users to do the following: (AAUIWT)

 * Create a new account with username and password on sign-in page
-* Login to existing account with username and password on log-in page
+* Login to existing account with username and password
 * Edit user information after logging in
-* Create posts, tweets, and (upload images stretch goal??)
+* Create posts
-* Edit one's own posts and tweets
+* Comment and upvote posts
-* View the information and posts and tweets of other users (friends) without being able to edit their details
-* Comment/reply on one's own or other's posts and tweets (but not comments upon comments)
-* Upvote or downvote posts/tweets/comments

 Stretch Goals:
 * Upload images from computer
-* comments on comments
+* Comments on comments
-* befriend other users with bi-directional relationship where each user has an array of friends and appears in their list as well
+* Befriend other users with bi-directional relationship where each user has an array of friends and appears in their list as well

 Team Member duties:
-* Parker: front end React
+* Parker: user profile page, posts, comments
-* Leon: front end Styles
+* Leon: login page, CSS
-* Azalea: back end
+* Azalea: signup page
-* Will: back end
+* Will: edit user info page

 Friday: (all members)
 * set up all files and import everything
 * plan ERD and components and models/schemas
+* set up all models and controllers in backend
 * define editing permission rules in GitHub

 Monday:
-* Parker: Main and Nav, Footer and Header links
+* Parker: user profile page
-* Leon: Sign in and Log in page (Main) and passwords
+* Leon: login page password confirm
-* Azalea: model/Schema/controller for user
+* Azalea: sign in page
-* Will: model/Schema/controller for posts and comments
+* Will: edit user info

 Tuesday:
-* Parker: async axios call
+* Parker: making posts
-* Leon: user, post, comment design
+* Leon: login page CSS
-* Azalea: back end CRUD, seedfile
+* Azalea: sign in page password validator
-* Will: back end CRUD
+* Will: able to delete account

 Wednesday:
-* Parker: front end CRUD
+* Parker: upvoting posts
-* Leon: front end CRUD
+* Leon: profile page CSS
-* Azalea: back end CRUD, continued
+* Azalea: sign in page modal
-* Will: back end CRUD, continued
+* Will: research password hashing and validating

 Thursday:
+* Parker: making and upvoting comments
+* Leon: edit page CSS
+* Azalea: sign in page modal, continued
-* test and final debugging
+* Will: research password hashing and validating

 Technologies used:
 * JavaScript